Meet the Wife (TV series): Surviving episodes

 The first and the fourth series both exist in their entirety (as does the original pilot episode) but Series 2 (of which only the first two episodes remain) and Series 5 (of which only one episode exists) remain incomplete with the entire third series still missing from the TV archives as of 2020.

 DVD release

 A DVD, (consisting of the remaining episodes of the series) was released on 24 October 2016.

+Early editions of the set had a mastering fault whereby the episode "Brother Tom" was accidentally excluded.

 In popular culture

-The series' title is mentioned in The Beatles' 1967 song "Good Morning, Good Morning".
+The series' title is mentioned in The Beatles' 1967 song "Good Morning Good Morning".